amartyasanyal12/Portfolio/README.md

 ### OTHER PROJECTS:
 These are basic projects done on python, to get in-depth knowledge of the language.
 These are basic starters projects for a beginner to understand code better.
-1. **Library management system**: Basic Library system where user gets to know if a book can be borrowed/ lent or not.
+1. **Library management system** (https://github.com/amartyasanyal12/Practice_files_dump): Basic Library system where user gets to know if a book can be borrowed/ lent or not.
-2. **Tic Tac Toe Game**: This was made by using pygame module and has a GUI board where one can play.
+2. **Tic Tac Toe Game**(https://github.com/amartyasanyal12/Tic-Tac-Toe.practice): This was made by using pygame module and has a GUI board where one can play.
-3. **ATM management system**: A program to check one's ATM balance, withdraw or deposit in the bank
+3. **ATM management system**(https://github.com/amartyasanyal12/Practice_files_dump): A program to check one's ATM balance, withdraw or deposit in the bank